EESSI/docs/docs/tutorial/monitoring.md

 ## HTTP Tracing Header

-CVMFS offers to add user-defined, static key-value pairs to the HTTP header for any of its client HTTP request.
+CernVM-FS offers to add user-defined, static key-value pairs to the HTTP header for any of its client HTTP request.
 This includes download of uncached files, selection of proxy and servers (S0/S1).

 For this the following lines need to be added to the client config (e.g. `/etc/cvmfs/default.local`):
 ```